Perlman Lung Mechanics Lab

 •M.S., Biomedical Engineering, Cornell University

-Ms. Singh brings to the laboratory industry experience as a quality engineer at Zimmer Biomet, where her responsibilities included working to ensure device compliance with FDA guidelines and performing health hazard evaluations, and as a process development engineer at Applied Medical, where she worked on optimization of laparoscopic device development.
+Charul brings to the laboratory industry experience as a quality engineer at Zimmer Biomet, where her responsibilities included working to ensure device compliance with FDA guidelines and performing health hazard evaluations, and as a process development engineer at Applied Medical, where she worked on optimization of laparoscopic device development.
 As a doctoral student, she is training in pulmonary physiology and performing research linking the morphology of lung injury with impairment of pulmonary gas exchange.
+She is a foodie and a runner.

 Past lab members